 Once you make the decision to invest in real estate, you must decide your path.
 Some investors aim to make quick cash, while others see value in a long-term investment.
 A number of options are available, each boasting their own benefits.
-Before diving into the unknown, we at Memphis Cashflow real estate want to explain how Memphis real estate investment works and the paths you can take to be successful.
+Before diving into the unknown, we at Memphis Cashflow real estate want to explain how Memphis real estate investment properties work and the paths you can take to be successful.

-Investing in the Short Term
+Real Estate Investing in the Short Term

 If you are hoping to make money fast using the real estate market, one strategy includes quick turning, commonly referred to as flipping, properties.
 Quick turning typically includes buying a property at a price deemed lower than expected, then marketed at a higher value following any improvements made to the property.
 The goal here?
 Make profit when you sell the property.